yichiban1/yichiban.github.io/backup/Homework Tasks - Week 12，Session 1.md

 ![屏幕截图 2024-10-29 235049](https://github.com/user-attachments/assets/46c97214-0e1d-4644-9fec-30327051ec2f)

 Shadows, forces, and bouncing motion curves are all important in this effect.
 I spent a long time debugging the motion curve before finally getting a satisfactory result.

+Let me talk about something else, like the method I use in web page layout

+🤔I searched the Internet for the aesthetics of typography, such as the spacing between fonts.
+This is actually very important.
+It is related to the comfort of users and viewers.
+Even if the spacing is properly controlled, the design of the web page will be greatly improved.
+For example, most websites follow the multiples of even numbers (such as 4 and 8) as the setting.
+At the same time, the top and bottom content of the web page must not be too close, otherwise it will give people a feeling of being too crowded.

+🧐At the same time, the balance between the content and the text of the website is also extremely important.
+What is the proportion of the two that I want to present?
+50% and 50%?
+Or 30% and 70%?
+This is a very interesting question, so I thought of many options, but finally chose the classic but not old-fashioned "line".
+The inspiration comes from the website of Hideo Kojima Studio, but I also changed some things and finally became my own version.
+When writing here, I suddenly thought of a paragraph in a literary work called "Rope", which is also quoted in Death Stranding.

+"Ropes and sticks are the earliest tools invented by humans.
+Ropes can keep beauty, and sticks can drive away danger.
+Both are our earliest friends, and both were created by us.
+Wherever there are people, there are ropes and sticks."

+Similarly, using lines to separate content and text can enhance the sense of design and interest, just like mirrors and glass, so I personally like this point very much, hahahaha